bshack/easingjs/readme.md

 Simplified Penner easing functions.

-Each function only takes a position argument:
+Each function only takes a position argument, for example:

     easeInQuad(pos);

 View Robert Prenner's original code: